Yigal Carmon

-Yigal Carmon (יגאל כרמון; born 1946) is the president and cofounder of the Middle East Media Research Institute (MEMRI), an organization which monitors and translates Arabic and Persian publications, radio and TV broadcasts, and religious sermons into many languages and circulates them over the Internet.
+Yigal Carmon (יגאל כרמון; born 1946) is the president and co-founder of MEMRI, an organization which monitors and translates Arabic and Persian publications, radio and TV broadcasts, and religious sermons into many languages and circulates them over the Internet.

 Carmon was a colonel at Aman, the Israeli military intelligence service, and later counter-terrorism advisor to Israeli prime ministers Yitzhak Rabin and Yitzhak Shamir.

 Early life and education

 Yigal Carmon was born in Romania in 1946 and immigrated to Israel with his family at age four.
 He grew up in Hadera.
 In high school, he began to study Arabic, and eventually achieved native-level fluency.
 At age 18, he had his conscription to the Israel Defense Forces deferred so he could study as part of the Atuda program.
 After earning a degree in Orientalism from the Hebrew University of Jerusalem, he joined the IDF in 1968 and served in the Intelligence Corps until 1988, reaching the rank of Colonel.